Mapping of cells and proteins improved with help of gamers and AI

 Building on a map that shows hundreds of thousands of microscopic images of human cells, an international research team is working with the gaming community and with artificial intelligence to gain a more granular understanding of patterns of proteins arranged within the body’s cells.

 The advances were reported by a collaboration between KTH Royal Institute of Technology, CCP Games and Massively Multiplayer Online Science.

-In a , the researchers found
+In a study published in the September issue of Nature Biotechnology , the researchers found

 that gamers, or “citizen scientists,” helped boost the AI system used for predicting protein localization on a subcellular level.
 The combination of crowdsourcing and AI led to improved classification of subcellular protein patterns and the first-time identification of 10 new members of the family of cellular structures known as “Rods & Rings,” says Emma Lundberg, a researcher from KTH who leads the Cell Atlas, part of the Human Protein Atlas, at the Science for Life joint research center.